 The Sylvester Comprehensive Cancer Center is at the forefront of advanced new treatments and cutting edge technology.
 This allows our team of cancer experts to develop and pioneer highly innovative strategies to fight some of the most aggressive and deadly forms of cancer.
 There are more than 250 physicians and scientists dedicated to cancer care and research.
 Every day, our physicians and scientists within the cancer center’s 15 site disease groups and 3 multidisciplinary research programs, are discovering exciting new breakthroughs that are quickly transforming the way cancer patients are diagnosed and treated.
 Translating research breakthroughs into more effective treatments remains one of Sylvester’s highest priorities.
 Sylvester conducts more clinical research than any other institution in South Florida and has a wide range of trials, with 168 currently underway.

-Scientists at Sylvester are grouped into three multidisciplinary research programs
+Scientists at Sylvester are grouped into four multidisciplinary research programs

 Miami Clinical and Translational Science Institute (CTSI)